jbettencourt10/cs326-final-iota/docs/milestone2.md

 ### Representation of API for application
 As our focus is on a media tracking service, most of our API includes queries for media items, and then the ability to add or remove them from a particular user's list.
 Our endpoints are as follows:

+-   **/signup-page** This will simply route a user to the signup page in order to make a new account.

+-   **\***  This is the wildcard route and it will tell a user that the specified page does not exist.
+-   **/** This will route users to the landing page of the website (index.html).

 -   **/register** Each user will be required to make an account (which will eventually occur within our database), and this will be used to store their tracked media list between sessions.
 This could be possible with cookies or sessions, but we want to ensure security of users' lists.

 -   **/login** Similarly, users can login to their account to see their tracked media.
 Logging in is essential to keep persistence between visits and also security.